23 Nov 2016 • BLOG - News

-How many of us have found ourselves working on projects where the number of contacts is continually increasing?
-Doesn’t it seem like we always end up wasting precious time sharing usernames and passwords among colleagues (who always forget to save them in their browser)?
+How many of you have found yourselves working on projects where the number of contacts is continually increasing?
+Doesn’t it seem like we always end up wasting precious time sharing usernames and passwords among colleagues?

-When you create an account, we automatically allocate you an API code.
-Each user receives a different code, which becomes associated with their sender reputation.
+When you create an account, we automatically assign you an API key.
+Each user receives a different key, which becomes associated with their sender reputation.
 This enables us to be alerted if certain emails do not comply with the deliverability thresholds.

-When sub-accounts are created, secondary API codes are allocated to them.
+When sub-accounts are created, secondary API keys are allocated to them.
 This enables you to compartmentalize the emails you send.

 Separate your transactional emails

-Using a secondary API code to separate your marketing emails from your transactional emails is strongly recommended in order to block all your accounts in the event of a problem with deliverability.
+Using a secondary API key to separate your marketing emails from your transactional emails is strongly recommended in order to block all your accounts in the event of a problem with deliverability.

 Your customers are impatiently waiting to receive their emails to activate their subscriptions or for their order confirmations.
 These essential emails, which are called transactional emails also have the highest click and opening rates.

-- Go to ‘My account’ and click on ‘Manage main API code and sub-accounts’.
+- Go to ‘My account’ and click on ‘Master API Key & Sub API key management.’.

-- You now have access to the button: “Create a new sub-account API code”
+- You now have access to the button: “Create a new sub-account API key”

-- Give your new API code a name and click on “Create” to obtain a secondary API code for your emails.
+- Give your new API key a name and click on “Create” to obtain a secondary API key for your emails.